antofic/GraphCodable/Docs/UserGuide.md

 	]
 )
 ```
-## Types registration
+## Type registration

 ### Types repository
 The types repository is a sigleton object that contain a dictionary of string / type pairs, where the string is the type name.
 The encoder encode the name of every type it encounters.
 The decoder decode the type name and consults the type repository to get the corresponding type with which to instantiate the value.
-And so **you have to register in the repository all possible types that may be encountered during decode** otherwise the deconder can't costruct the istance from the type.
+And so **you have to register in the repository all possible types that may be encountered during decode** otherwise the decoder can't costruct values from their type.

 To register a decodable type ``myType`` , you simply call ``myType.register()``.